A Comparison: PBX Phone Systems vs. Contact Center Software

 - Call Transfer and Conference Calling

-If your goal is more customer service or sales/productivity oriented, then contact center software will provide a dynamic range of features that will keep your customers satisfied and your team busy.
+If your goal is more customer service or sales/productivity oriented, then contact center software will provide a dynamic range of features that will keep your customers satisfied and your team at peak efficiency.

-Contact center software allows companies to handle customer issues from any communication channel (eg. chat, email, phone call), be more efficient with outbound campaigns, improve agent performance, analyze data, and achieve customer experience and sales goals.
+Contact center software allows companies to handle customer inquiries from any communication channel (e.g. chat, email, phone, social), be more efficient with outbound campaigns, improve agent performance, analyze data, achieve customer experience and meet sales goals.

 - Automated call distribution (ACD)